 On average, employees at Bank of America give their company a 4.0 rating out of 5.0 - which is 5% higher than the average rating for all companies on CareerBliss.
-The happiest Bank of America employees are Operations Analysts submitting an average rating of 4.8 and QA Leads also with a rating of 4.8.
+The happiest Bank of America employees are Wholesale Account Executives submitting an average rating of 5.0 and Consumer Market Managers with a rating of 4.9.